nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Alternatively, copy and paste the data file with the *same name* from your old computer.

 **Q**: Help!
 I can't seem to get a command to work...<br>
 **A**: Refer to the [features](#features) section of our guide for command information and syntax.
-Make sure that you have supplied all necessary parameters for the command and specified parameter flags in a correct manner.
+Make sure that you have supplied all necessary inputs for the command and specified the flags in a correct manner.

 **Q**: How do I run the app if double-clicking the jar file does nothing? <br>
 **A**: Take a look at the [quick start](#quick-start) section of the guide for setup information.
 For the more technically inclined, try running this command in the jar file's home directory: `java -jar cobb.jar`<br>